Kelly Dodd Says Heather Dubrow Was Fake With Shannon And Tamra, Vows To Stay On ‘RHOC’ With Vicki

 “They were never … that was a fake friendship.”

-Interestingly enough, Kelly Dodd also said that her return for The Real Housewives of Orange County season 12 was because of Heather Dubrow’s departure.
-Asked why she decided to return despite having a hard first season, Kelly said that she returned because Heather left, while adding that being on the show has a lot of benefits.
+Interestingly enough, Kelly Dodd also said that her return for The Real Housewives of Orange County Season 12 was because of Heather Dubrow’s departure.
+Asked why she decided to return despite having a hard first season, Kelly said that she returned because Heather left, adding that being on the show has a lot of benefits.
 Kelly did not clarify whether she meant that she made the decision to return once she knew that Heather was out or whether the show’s producers gave her a spot on the cast again in order to fill Heather’s position.

 “Because Heather Dubrow left.
 And why not?
 There’s a lot of upsides and opportunities.
 Like what we’re going to do right now: We get to go to Coldplay, I get to meet certain people.
 It opens doors, so why not?”

-As previously reported by the Inquisitr, Kelly claimed, after Heather announced her departure from the show, that Heather left because the show’s producers would only give her a part-time role.
+As previously reported by the Inquisitr, after Heather announced her departure from the show, Kelly claimed that Heather left because the show’s producers would only give her a part-time role.

-During Shannon Beador’s appearance on Andy Cohen’s talk show Watch What Happens Live earlier in the month, Shannon admitted that she and Tamra Judge are no longer in touch with Heather.
+During Shannon Beador’s appearance on Andy Cohen’s talk show, Watch What Happens Live, earlier in the month, Shannon admitted that she and Tamra Judge are no longer in touch with Heather.

 “I have not seen the inside of her house yet.
 I was invited to a Christmas party, but I couldn’t go.
 And then Tamra and I were invited to a Super Bowl party.
 We were told to save the date, but then we never got the details.”

-Shannon even confirmed that Heather un-followed her on social media.
+Shannon even confirmed that Heather unfollowed her on social media.

 “I mean, it’s fine.
 I miss her on the show.
 She was a lot of fun to have on the show.”